Sustainability

 As a result of the above analysis, we confirmed that reducing the cost of cutting GHG emissions and mandated solar panel installation is effective in reducing risk and that providing homes with a low environmental impact presents an earnings opportunity.

-In October 2022, we also expect to achieve our target through energy creation through investment in the solar power business, which we launched as one of our Open House Group Decarbonation Project.
+In October 2022, we also expect to achieve our target through energy creation through investment in the solar power business, which we launched as one of our Open House Group Decarbonization Projects.

-For this reason, in October 2022, under the Open House Group Carbon-Free Project, through our subsidiary Ochi Link Co., Ltd. ("Ochi Link"), we switched the electric power services provided to customers who purchased detached houses in our group to virtually renewable energy.
+For this reason, in October 2022, under the Open House Group Carbon-Free Project, through our subsidiary Ochi Link Co., Ltd. ("Ochi Link"), we switched the electric power services provided to customers who purchased detached houses in the Group to virtually renewable energy.

 On the other hand, regarding the installation of solar panels, even if solar panels are installed in the single-family homes provided at low cost in good locations by the OPEN HOUSE Group’s single-family homes related business, because the size of lots is limited, the amount of power produced by current solar panels will not cover the energy needs of an average home.